jyzgh/DapperFL/README.md

 </p>

 This repository is the official implementation of [DapperFL: Domain Adaptive Federated Learning with Model Fusion Pruning for Edge Devices].
+(Accepted by NeurIPS 2024)

 [//]: # (>📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials)